Torture: Punishment

-The use of torture for punishment dates back to antiquity, and is still employed in the 21st century.
+Torture for punishment dates back to antiquity and is still employed in the twenty-first century.

 A common practice in countries with dysfunctional justice systems or overcrowded prisons is for police to apprehend suspects, torture them, and release them without a charge.
 Such torture could be performed in a police station, the victim's home, or a public place.
 In South Africa, the police have been observed handing suspects over to vigilantes to be tortured.
-This type of extrajudicial violence is often carried out in public to deter others.
+This type of extrajudicial violence is often carried out in public as a form of social control to deter others.
 It discriminatorily targets minorities and marginalized groups and may be supported by the public, especially if people do not trust the official justice system.

-The classification of judicial corporal punishment as torture is internationally controversial, although it is explicitly prohibited under the Geneva Conventions.
-Some authors, such as John D. Bessler, argue that capital punishment is inherently a form of torture carried out for punishment.
-Executions may be carried out in brutal ways, such as stoning, death by burning, or dismemberment.
-The psychological harm of capital punishment is sometimes considered a form of psychological torture.
+Judicial corporal punishment was initially excepted from the UN definition of torture, which "does not include pain or suffering arising only from, inherent in or incidental to lawful sanctions", although it is explicitly prohibited under the Geneva Conventions.
+From the 1990s, courts increasingly recognized it as a form of torture, although this norm has met opposition from practitioners of Islamic law and other traditional justice practices.
+Capital punishment is an extreme form of corporal punishment and its use has become increasingly circumscribed.
+Certain methods of execution have been banned as tortuous, and the psychological harm of capital punishment has also been recognized as torture.
 Others do not consider corporal punishment with a fixed penalty to be torture, as it does not seek to break the victim's will.

 Deterrence

 Torture may also be used indiscriminately to terrorize people other than the direct victim or to deter opposition to the government.
 In the United States, torture was used to deter slaves from escaping or rebelling.
-Some defenders of judicial torture prior to its abolition saw it as a useful means of deterring crime; reformers argued that because torture was carried out in secret, it could not be an effective deterrent.
-In the twentieth century, well-known examples include the Khmer Rouge and anti-communist regimes in Latin America, who tortured and murdered their victims as part of forced disappearance.
-Regimes that are otherwise weak are more likely to resort to torture to deter opposition.
+Some defenders of judicial torture prior to its abolition argued that it deterred crime; reformers contended that because torture was carried out in secret, it could not be an effective deterrent.
 Authoritarian regimes often resort to indiscriminate repression because they cannot accurately identify potential opponents.
 Many insurgencies lack the necessary infrastructure for a torture program and instead intimidate by killing.
 Research has found that state torture can extend the lifespan of terrorist organizations, increase incentives for insurgents to use violence, and radicalize the opposition.

-Researchers James Worrall and Victoria Penziner Hightower argue that the Syrian government's systematic and widespread use of torture during the Syrian civil war shows that it can be effective in instilling fear into certain groups or neighborhoods during a civil war.
-Another form of torture for deterrence is violence against migrants, as has been reported during pushbacks on the European Union's external borders.
+In the twentieth century, well-known examples include the Khmer Rouge and anti-communist regimes in Latin America, who tortured and murdered their victims as part of forced disappearance.
+Ba'athist Syria's massive torture program existed to eliminate dissent and for perpetrators to show loyalty to the regime, although all evidence indicates it did not reduce political opposition.
+Several torture researchers have argued that torture is used by Israel to dominate and terrorize Palestinians, particularly during the Gaza genocide Another form of torture for deterrence is violence against migrants, as has been reported during pushbacks on the European Union's external borders.